kristojorg/graze-client/README.md

 This is a simple Typescript package for interacting with the [Graze](https://graze.social/) API.
 The API is undocumented and not officially supported, but this package was made with their blessing.

+It is a bit hastily put together and under development (not all APIs are implemented), but it works.

 There are two exports:

 ### 1. A promise-based `GrazeService`